What is Rydapt and how is it used?

 Table 4 summarizes the adverse reactions reported in ≥ 10% of the patients with advanced SM.

-Table 4: Adverse Reactions Reported in ≥ 10% of Patients With Advanced SM (Study 2 and Study 3)
+Table 4: Adverse Reactions Reported in ≥ 10% of Patients with Advanced Systemic Mastocytosis (Study 2 and Study 3)

 N = 142